k-nut/website/speaking.md

     language: EN
     source: https://github.com/k-nut/stadt-land-wikidata
     description: >
       There is a game that is often played on road-trips in Germany called *Stadt, Land, Fluss* where the goal is to find a city, country, river (etc) that start with a given letter.
 Whoever is fastest wins.
 I presented *Stadt, Land, Wikidata* which is an implementation of the game that I built with Wikidata.
 It picks a letter and lets the user enter their answers.
 Afterwards it makes a query to Wikidata to check if Wikidata knows the entry as a city (etc) or not.
-If no answer was given it gives examples for correct answers.
+If no answer was given, it gives examples for correct answers.
 I showed how I built the query in SPARQL, the backend in Python and the frontend with vue.js.
-Again people seemed to like it and awareded it *Hack of the month*
+People seemed to like it and awarded it *Hack of the month*.
 ---
 <h1> Speaking </h1>

 One of the things that I enjoy about the development and Open Data scene is the willingness to share knowledge and experiences at conferences and meetups.
 In the last couple of years I have given some talks at those gatherings.
 This page collects the topics I spoke about.
 It should give you an insight into what I find interesting and allow me to remember all the things I presented.